betaglot/plantabeta/docs/guide/Who/ExperiencedPlanter.md

 ## How to become an ElitePlanter

 The main attributes that separates Elite Planters from everyone else are their drive and level of knowledge.
-Put(Plant) can't teach drive, but it can give Planters every tip and trick.
+PlantaBeta can't teach drive, but it can give Planters every tip and trick.
 The planting term for a Planter who plants the most trees is a "**Highballer**".

 Crew Highballer